-Lorillard rings up 100% of its sales in the US, including its possessions and territories.
+Lorillard serves customers in the US, including its possessions and territories, and the UK.

 Sales and Marketing